hackerschoolmty/Rails201/01/exercises.md

 3. Run `rake db:migrate` to create the schema
 4. Run `rake db:seed` to create development data
 5. Complete user stories described in [here](#user-stories)
+6. Make sure your application meets the [requirements](#requirements)
-6. Make a PR to bookstore repository master once you have finished.
+7. Make a PR to bookstore repository master once you have finished.

 ## Model attributes